Some bettors in the Bay State have a new option starting Thursday.

 The acquisition means Fanatics might be able to launch in additional states, such as New York, before the start of the NFL season.
 However, that deal is subject to approvals from PointsBet shareholders and reviews from gaming regulators in those states.

-Look for Fanatics and other Massachusetts sports betting promos on this site.
+Look for Fanatics and other Massachusetts sports betting promo codes on this site.